VBA-IS-MY-LIFE/TimeConversion/README.md

 # TimeConversion
-It's a functionality for converting time-values into Decimal Values.
+It's a functionality for converting time-values into decimal Values.

 You can determine an area within an Excel-Sheet for this functionality.

 Also, you can determine the delimiter.
-If you change it into something like "-" or ",", it could cause trouble.
+Bur if you change it into something like "-" or ",", it could cause trouble.

 It's useful for Time-Sheets.